-Evidence has shown castor oil does have the ability to stimulate the uterus of full-term pregnant women (that’s anywhere from the 37 week mark and beyond).
+Evidence has shown castor oil does have the ability to stimulate the uterus of full-term pregnant women (that’s anywhere from the 37-week mark and beyond).

 One small study showed that a single dose of 60mL of castor oil got the labor process rolling for 57% of pregnant mums who tried it.

-WebMD also states that there is “some” evidence that women who are at term and whose water has already broken are more likely to go into labor and are able to avoid a Cesarean section if they just take a sip of the this goo.
+WebMD also states that there is “some” evidence that women who are at term and whose water has already broken are more likely to go into labor and are able to avoid a Cesarean section if they just take a sip of this goo.

 Apart From Pooping, Are There Any Side Effects?

-Let us be absolutely clear here: castor oil will not only make most people poop, it can result in violent and explosive diarrhea which, on the one hand, is not the state you want to be in upon entering the delivery room.
+Let us be absolutely clear here: castor oil will not only make most people poop, but it can also result in violent and explosive diarrhea which, on the one hand, is not the state you want to be in upon entering the delivery room.